benslack19/benslack19.github.io/_posts/2019-07-17-SILT-Python-files-filehandles.md

 ---
-title: SILT: Opening files and file handles in Python
+title: SILT Files vs. file handles in Python
 categories: [data science]
 ---

-Something I learned today was files and file handles in Python.
+Something I learned today was opening files and using file handles in Python.

 Actually it's more of "something I keep forgetting about and have to look up on Stack Overflow because I don't use it enough".